-California’s Governor Newsom Apologizes for Slavery ‘Starting Point’ for Further Reparations — But No Payments to ‘Victims’ Yet
+Governor Newsom Apologizes for Slavery, as ‘Starting Point’ for Further Reparations — but No Payments to ‘Victims’ Yet

-The apology begs the question, will the state try to make amends ‘in a way that will disadvantage other people because they aren’t the right race, or the targeted race?,’ one observer says in an interview with the Sun.
+The apology invites the question: Will the Golden State try to make amends ‘in a way that will disadvantage other people because they aren’t the right race, or the targeted race?,’ one observer says in an interview with the Sun.

 California Governor's Office

-Governor Newsom signs a formal apology for slavery.
+Governor Newsom signs a formal apology for slavery, September 2024.
 California Governor's Office

 “The State of California accepts responsibility for the role we played in promoting, facilitating, and permitting the institution of slavery, as well as its enduring legacy of persistent racial disparities,” Governor Newsom said as he signed the apology, which notes that despite being a free state, more than 2,000 slaves were brought in between 1850 and 1860.
 The apology also includes an expression of contrition for a series of other discriminatory harms against the state’s Black residents.